JKI757/CT-10-Emulator/README.md

 # CT-10 (COM-TRAN TEN) Emulator

+This repository builds an emulator of the Digiac COM-TRAN TEN (CT-10).

+The CT-10 was a training device.
+It existed solely to teach digital computer fundamentals and Navy-specific maintenance concepts to enlisted technical personnel.

-This repo builds a museum-grade emulator of the Digiac COM-TRAN TEN (CT-10) training computer, with a full front panel, cycle-accurate timing, and a hardware-faithful core simulation.
-The emulator is a behavioral digital twin rather than a high-level CPU model.
+This emulator reproduces the original front panel, instruction timing, and internal data paths with high fidelity.
+It is a **behavioral digital twin**, not a high-level or abstract CPU model.

+This project is **Part 1** of a longer series of tools intended to emulate historic military computing and training systems as accurately as possible using publicly available training sources.

+---

+## Project scope and long-term intent

+The CT-10 emulator is the first in a planned series whose goals are:

+- Preservation of historically significant military training computers.
+- Museum-quality demonstration and education.
+- Faithful reconstruction of registers, buses, clocks, and execution phases.

+No proprietary firmware or restricted technical manauls are used.

+---

-## Historical context (from Docs/)
+## Historical context

+The Digiac COM-TRAN TEN was designed and sold as an **educational and training computer**.
+Within the U.S. military, it was used to support the transition from analog and electromechanical control systems to digital computers.

+Documented usage includes:

+- **U.S. Navy enlisted technical training**, particularly for the Data Systems Technician (DS) rating.
+- **U.S. Air Force technical training**, earlier in the system’s service life.

+The CT-10 was not connected to operational combat systems and did not process live tactical data.
+Its value was pedagogical.

+Primary training and reference material includes:

-- Navy training at Great Lakes: "COM-TRAN TEN Logic Diagrams for Combat Systems Advanced Digital A-100-0142 (Volume 4)" prepared by Service School Command, Great Lakes, IL (Sept 1995) for the Chief of Naval Education and Training.
+- *COM-TRAN TEN Logic Diagrams for Combat Systems Advanced Digital A-100-0142 (Volume 4)*, Service School Command, Great Lakes, Illinois, prepared for the Chief of Naval Education and Training (September 1995).
-- Navy Data Systems Technician training at Mare Island: "Student Guide for Data Systems Technician Class A Phase Two A-150-0025 Volume II (Part 3)" prepared by Combat Systems Technical Schools Command, Mare Island, California (01 Apr 1991).
+- *Student Guide for Data Systems Technician Class A Phase Two A-150-0025, Volume II (Part 3)*, Combat Systems Technical Schools Command, Mare Island, California (01 April 1991).
-- Earlier Air Force training use: "Electronic Computer and Switching Systems Specialist:
-  Computer Units and COM-TRAN 10" (June 1981) from USAF Technical Training School, 3380th Technical Training Group, Keesler Air Force Base, Mississippi.
+- *Electronic Computer and Switching Systems Specialist: Computer Units and COM-TRAN 10*, USAF Technical Training School, 3380th Technical Training Group, Keesler Air Force Base (June 1981).

-Sources: `Docs/Historical/comtran10.pdf`,
-`Docs/Historical/KDA-3032_Digiac_COM-TRAN_TEN_Training_Jun81 ct10 ct-10.pdf`,
-`Docs/Historical/COM-TRAN10a.jpg`.
+Source copies are preserved in `Docs/Historical/`.

+---

-## Navy DS rating notes
+## U.S. Navy Data Systems Technician (DS) rating history

-- TODO: Fill in DS rating history with official Navy sources.
+The **Data Systems Technician (DS)** rating was established by the U.S. Navy in **1965** to support the rapid introduction of digital computers into combat systems, command-and-control, and weapons coordination.
+It was disestablished in 1998 and its members were split between the Electronics Technician (ET) and Fire Controlman (FC) ratings.
+The vast majority of those who worked on combat systems computing were converted to FC.

+### Origins

+The DS rating consolidated responsibilities previously spread across electronics and fire control specialties.
+Early DS sailors were trained to maintain, troubleshoot, and align digital computers used in naval tactical systems.

+Training emphasized:

+- Digital logic and arithmetic
+- Memory systems
+- Timing and synchronization
+- Input/output devices

+Training computers such as the COM-TRAN TEN provided a safe, inspectable environment for learning these concepts without risk to operational systems.

+Primary references include Bureau of Naval Personnel and Naval Education and Training Command material, including early editions of:

+- *NAVPERS 18068 – Manual of Navy Enlisted Manpower and Personnel Classifications*
+- *NEETS Module 20 – Digital Computers*

+### Training pipeline

+By the 1970s–1990s, DS training typically included:

+1. Basic electronics instruction
+2. DS Class A School
+3. Platform- and system-specific follow-on training

+The COM-TRAN TEN appears explicitly in DS Class A and Phase II curricula at Mare Island and Great Lakes as a **training-only instructional computer**.

+Primary references include:

+- *NAVADMIN 197/96 – Enlisted Rating Merger Plan*
+- Post-1997 *Navy Enlisted Classification (NEC) Manuals*

+---

 ## Device capabilities (as documented)

-- 8-bit word size with 8-bit A/B/Q/X/C registers; a word is two hex digits and represents values from +127 to -128.
+Based strictly on original training documentation:

+- 8-bit word architecture
+- Registers: Accumulator (A), Quotient (Q), Index (X), Countdown (C), Buffer (B)
-- 1024 memory cells (0x000 to 0x3FF) arranged as 400 hex locations; upper memory is accessed
+- 1024 memory cells (0x000–0x3FF)
-  by paging the opcode.
+- Two memory cells per instruction word
-- 44 instructions across load, store, arithmetic, logical, branch, and I/O categories.
+- 44 instructions across load, store, arithmetic, logical, branch, and I/O classes
-- Two-phase instruction cycle: acquisition and execution.
+- Two-phase instruction cycle: Acquisition and Execution
-- Physical control panel with switches, hex keypad, register lamps, and manual memory entry.
+- Physical control panel supporting manual memory entry and distributor stepping

-Primary sources: `Docs/Historical/KDA-3032_Digiac_COM-TRAN_TEN_Training_Jun81 ct10 ct-10.pdf`,
+Primary source: `Docs/Historical/KDA-3032_Digiac_COM-TRAN_TEN_Training_Jun81 ct10 ct-10.pdf`

-`Docs/Architecture/CT10_Emulator_PRD.md`.
+---

-## Emulator goals and features
+## Emulator goals and fidelity targets

-- Cycle-accurate timing with distributor pulses and CP1/CP2/CP3 clocks; 1x to 10x speed
-  scaling.
+- Cycle-accurate timing using CP1 / CP2 / CP3 clocks
-- Explicit register, bus, and memory objects with deterministic machine state.
+- Explicit modeling of registers, buses, and control signals
+- Deterministic state transitions
-- UI modeled after the COM-TRAN TEN control panel, plus a debug pane for buses, flags, and timing phase.
+- UI modeled directly after the physical CT-10 panel

-Documentation: `Docs/Architecture/CT10_Emulator_PRD.md`,
-`Docs/Architecture/ARCHITECTURE.md`, `Docs/Architecture/TIMING_MODEL.md`.

-Note: The PRD and architectural documents were written by ChatGPT 5.2 using the sources in Docs/Historical, and the code was written by Codex using gpt-codex-5.2.
+- Adjustable execution speed (1× to 10×)
+- Headless execution for regression testing and trace comparison

+Architectural intent is documented in:

+- `Docs/Architecture/CT10_Emulator_PRD.md`
+- `Docs/Architecture/ARCHITECTURE.md`
+- `Docs/Architecture/TIMING_MODEL.md`

+---

 ## Build and run

+Requirements:

+- CMake 3.20+
+- C++20 compiler
+- OpenGL
-Requirements: CMake 3.20+, a C++20 compiler, OpenGL, and internet access for FetchContent (GLFW and Dear ImGui).
+- Internet access for FetchContent (GLFW, Dear ImGui)
+- Primarily designed to run on OSX.
+There is nothing in the codebase that would prevent it from running on other platforms but it hasn't been tested or built on them.

 ```bash
 ./scripts/build.sh